sandhu0007/raspberry-pi-tft-gui-kali/rpi-tft-gui-kali-setup/README.md

 ---

-Created with ❤️ by Veera & ChatGPT
+Created with ❤️ by sandhu